l1mafresh/simple-calc/README.md

 # Simple calc
 A simple calculator written in PyQt 6.
-Supports light, dark and system Qt themes, as well as transparency (transparency may not work on some OSes).
+Supports standard, engineering and paper modes; light, dark and system Qt themes, as well as transparency (transparency may not work on some OS).

 ![Screenshot](https://github.com/l1mafresh/simple-calc/blob/main/screenshot.png)